UzunHus/UzunHus/README.md

 - 👋 Hi, I’m @UzunHus
 - 👀 I’m interested in software and AI
-- 🌱 I’m currently improving my skills in areas related to AI
+- 🌱 I’m currently focusing on sharpening my skills in areas related to artificial intelligence
 - 📫 How to reach me: uzn.huseyin1@gmail.com

 <!---